tw-wuqian/infra-as-code-lab-exercise/Session_2_Terraform_Basics/README.md

 terraform apply -var-file="dev.tfvars"
 ```

-Troubelshoot any errors and have a look in the AWS Console to ensure your VPC and networking resoures look ok, correct tags, routes, associations, etc.
+Troubleshoot any errors and have a look in the AWS Console to ensure your VPC and networking resoures look ok, correct tags, routes, associations, etc.

 14. Commit your working code to your repo.